Jeric-Tan/tp/docs/UserGuide.md

 ### Listing all appointments : `lap`

-Shows a list of all appointments in the ClientSquare app, sorted by date and time (earliest at the top to latest at the bottom).
+Shows a list of all appointments in the ClientSquare app, sorted by date and time.
+(earliest at the top to latest at the bottom).

 Format: `lap`

-* Displays all appointments from all clients
+* Displays all appointments from all clients.
-* Each appointment shows the date/time, location (seller client's address), and the buyer/seller names
+* Each appointment shows the date/time, location (seller client's address), and the buyer/seller names.
-* Appointments are sorted chronologically from present to future
+* Appointments are sorted chronologically from present to future.
-* Use `list` to switch back to the client list view
+* Use `list` to switch back to the client list view.

 Example:
-* `lap` displays all appointments sorted by date and time
+* `lap` displays all appointments sorted by date and time.
 <div style="text-align:center;">
   <img src="images/lapResult.png" alt="result for 'lap'" width="90%">
 </div>